Prashid-Dilshan/Password-Generator/README.md

 Check out the code to learn more or try it out yourself to experience the magic of password generation! 🎉

+---

+### Made by **Prashid Dilshan** ❤️
+This project was created by Prashid Dilshan as part of a front-end development exercise.